fbennett/juris-m-top/src/content/release/index.md

       description: Provides a "Save to Jurism" option in the Firefox context menu (right-click), and enables Jurism support in Google Docs.
                    Clicking on the link to the left will install this add-on.

+                   **Note:** Several restarts of client and browser may be needed before the client and connector recognize one another.
     -
       label: Jurism Connector (Google Chrome or Chromium)
       icon: link.svg